-In the late 1850s, when the Michelly Painting was created, A. F. Michelly was living in Natchez, Mississippi, which contained the cathedral church of the Catholic Diocese of Natchez (the diocese that would have included the newly-formed St. Joseph’s parish).
-We know from Michelly’s burial records that he died a Roman Catholic.
-While there are no records to confirm or deny the hypothesis, it seems plausible that the Catholic Michelly could have traveled to Holly Springs and painted the Michelly Painting, either as a gift or on commission for the young church.
-A. F. Michelly died in Natchez, Mississippi on October 11, 1860, and buried in the “Catholic ground” (likely in the Natchez City Cemetery, though his grave is unmarked today).
+In the late 1850s, when the Michelly Painting was created, A. F. Michelly was a teacher at the Franklin Female Institute in Holly Springs.
+It seems likely that A. F. Michelly painted the portrait for the newly-instituted St. Joseph’s Church in 1858.
+Michelly died in Natchez, Mississippi on October 11, 1860, and was buried in the “Catholic ground” (likely in the Natchez City Cemetery, though his grave is unmarked today).
 Michelly’s widow, “Madame Michelly”, eventually moved to Texas, where she joined the faculty of Savoy College in the 1870s and died sometime after 1880.

 The painting is in the hard-edge academic realism style, combined with a touch of Romanticism, which was a popular style in the 19th century.
 The artist would have been familiar with Baroque paintings, particularly the works of Peter Paul Rubens.
 The style is decidedly “painterly”, where the colors are less sharply delineated and more blended, combined with the dramatic contract of dark and light.

-While the origins of the Michelly Painting are not completely certain, the painting has remained in St. Joseph’s Church (and later the Yellow Fever Martyrs Museum) for over 160 years.
+While the origins of the Michelly Painting will likely always be shrouded in mystery, the painting has remained in St. Joseph’s Church (and later the Yellow Fever Martyrs Museum) for over 160 years.
 It remains one of the most unusual artifacts not just in the Museum, but in Holly Springs.